-The preferred deadline for receipt of all materials to the Financial Aid Office is March 1.
-Meeting this deadline maximizes your opportunity to receive the best possible financial aid package.
+The preferred date for receipt of all materials to the Financial Aid Office is March 1.
+Meeting this date maximizes your opportunity to receive the best possible financial aid package.
 Submitting your Financial Aid Form to the College Scholarship Service no later than January 31 will ensure prompt processing of your Seattle University financial aid application.
+However, we will continue processing on a rolling basis while funds are available.

-Priority consideration is given to students who meet these deadlines.
+Priority consideration is given to students who meet these preference dates.
 All new students applying for financial aid must be formally admitted to the University by March 1 to receive maximum consideration for financial aid.
-Transfer students should remember to submit financial aid transcripts to the Financial Aid Office by the March 1 deadline.
+Transfer students should remember to submit financial aid transcripts to the Financial Aid Office by March 1.

-All students applying for financial aid for Fall quarter, including students who are currently enrolled, must observe the March 1 deadline.
+All students applying for financial aid for Fall quarter, including students who are currently enrolled, are best served by having their applications complete by March 1.
 Students applying for other quarters should contact the Financial Aid Office to determine the deadline.
 Continuing students must reapply for financial aid each year.

-Applicants are advised to make and retain copies of all documents submitted.
+Students and parents are advised to make a file for each application year and to retain copies of all materials submitted.

-Grants
+Scholarships and Grants